 - If you have windows, open them between classes.
 Fresh air helps.

-Information to Know Before Opening Your Dance Studio
+Information to Know Before Reopening Your Dance Studio

 - COVID-19 most likely gets transmitted after 15 minutes of continual contact.